How to Download Disney Plus Movies to MP4? [Lossless 4K]

 - It delivers Atmos Audio: It grabs the high-quality Dolby Atmos or EAC3 5.1 audio tracks, not that pathetic stereo.

-- It works on PC: It runs on my Windows PC (Lenovo) and Mac, perfectly solving the "mobile-only" roadblock.
+- It works on PC: It runs on my Windows PC (Lenovo) and Mac, perfectly solving the "mobile-only" issue.

 - It lets you select subtitles and audio in your preferred language.
 You can learn more about disney plus subtitles setting and download here.